Introduction:

 Instructions:

-Within the home tab, select “System Parameters”:
+1. Within the home tab, select “System Parameters”:

-Navigate to the “Security” tab, and within the “User Restriction” section, select the “Object class” requirement needed to access this object to change windows to the protected window.
+6. Navigate to the “Security” tab, and within the “User Restriction” section, specify the “Object class” required to interact with this object.
 In the example below, a class requirement of class A is needed to access the protected window:

 Note: Click the “Enter” key after you enter the password.